gplocke/oojs-demo/README.md

 oojs-demo
 =========

-Demo code for my OOJS talk at php|TEK 2012
+Demo code for my OOJS talk at php|tek 2012